bcowgill/perljs/CONTRIBUTING.md

 The existing coding style is maintained by the use of [prettier](https://www.npmjs.com/package/prettier) as part of the check in process using [husky](https://www.npmjs.com/package/husky).
 Add unit tests for any new or changed functionality.
 Lint and test your code using the supplied npm targets.
-Review the test coverage output to ensure you've tested whatever has been added.
+Review the test coverage output to ensure you’ve tested whatever has been added.

 ## Releasing